-Where the saturation index is less than -1.0, the water is very corrosive and the Rheem warranty does not apply to a copper sheathed heating unit or a solar collector in an open circuit solar water heater system.
+Where the saturation index is less than -1.0, the water is very corrosive and the Rheem warranty does not apply to a copper sheathed heating unit.
 A corrosion resistant heating unit must be used for the Rheem warranty to apply to the heating unit.